treeverse/lakeFS/docs/reference/commands.md

 {:.no_toc}

 ```
   -h, --help              help for merge
+      --strategy string   In case of a merge conflict, this option will force the merge process to automatically favor changes from the dest branch ("dest-wins") or from the source branch("source-wins").
+In case no selection is made, the merge process will fail in case of a conflict
 ```